- Research Interests:

 - Clinical Practice:

-- Benign Prostatic Hyperplasia (BPH), Bladder Cancer, Kidney Cancer, Prostate Cancer, Pyelonephritis (Kidney Infection), Von Hippel-Lindau Disease, Cystectomy, Nephrectomy, Prostatectomy, Transurethral Resection of the Prostate (TURP), Penile Cancer, Urethritis, Urology
+- Benign Prostatic Hyperplasia (BPH), Bladder Cancer, Kidney Cancer, Prostate Cancer, Pyelonephritis (Kidney Infection), Von Hippel-Lindau Disease, Cystectomy, Nephrectomy, Prostatectomy, TURP, Brachytherapy, Penile Cancer, Urethritis, Urology, Prostate Health

 - Associate Professor